89pas/rsschool-cv/cv.md

 Hi!
 My name is Protasenia Anna.
 I’m 19 years old.
 I am engaged in modeling and self-development.
 I have a good memory, I easily assimilate information and like to learn something new.

 My skills
-C, C++, Pyton, Java, JavaScript, HTML5, CSS3.
+C, C++, Pyton, Java, JavaScript, HTML5, CSS3, BD.

 I am studying at BSUIR in the 3nd year.